Unifies sending messages across push, email, and SMS

 Head to the API doc for the channel you'd like to use.

-General notification parameters
+General message parameters

 name